tuo/tuo.github.io/_posts/2021-10-04-auto-fishing-en.md

 But we also need some hearbeat to know that device is running properly.
 Every one minutes,  it send a http request to my backend server which log its timstamp and whether it got triggered or not.
 With this data,  later we could know what time it got bite and what temperature it is.

+Keywwords: wild water、big-size carp、automatical, winter、night and dawn(fish behavior).

+Why I got this idea at the begining? : I have seen lots of local anglers(some of my friends) spending lots of time on the bank just waiting for bite using pole.
+And in carp fishing of UK/US this got little bit better with bivvy/coffee maker/cookware etc esp in the ranning and snowing days but just too cumbersome&expensive to carry around.
+Still stay up whole night in the wild doesn't seem to be a relaxing and comfortable experience.
+Fishing in the second half of night is pretty rare to see and possible a quite new territory to explore just out of my curiosity.
+That's eaxctly why I got this idea: non-attened carp fishing.

+Before I jump right to the automatical part - trigger device and how it works, I need do my homework and analyze what kinda fishing strategy would fit in overall big picture.

 ### Angling strategy

 I might still borrow some tips and tricks from enourpean carp fishing.
 Carp fishing in China, esp wild carp in wild water - in my case a big reservior - its behaviors are quite idfferent from enourpean style as Enourpean are primarily fishing in stocked ponds either commercial fishery or sydnicate that farm-raised carp has no predators.
 The fishing resource in China is worse than the US.
 I have watched some US carp fishing vidoes(some chinese people cane poling in Califormnia and catch lots of carp fish with good size) , which its wild water is more simmilar to my case but the density there is still much higher than here.
-I challenge those carp fish master come to China and put their skills in test on the real battlefield :)
+I dare challenge those carp fishings masters come to China and test themselves on the real battlefield :)